Passports & Visas

 Procedures for Applying for a U.S. Passport

-Applicants for U.S. passports should electronically enter personal information online and then print the finished form.
-The electronic entry system allows for the generation of a 2D barcode on the printed form.
-Once the application form is printed, the data provided to generate that form is automatically deleted.
-The online form may be accessed at http://www.travel.state.gov/passport.
+Applicants for U.S. passports enter personal information online and then print the finished form, which includes a 2D barcode.
 Passport application forms completed using the on-line data entry system must still be submitted per the instructions below, along with accompanying documents.

 - PRINT THE FORM ON TWO PAGES.
 PASSPORT AGENCIES CANNOT ACCEPT BACK-TO-BACK FORMS.